teamfact/hcp-iot-api-node/README.md

 # HANA Cloud Platform IoT Services API (hcp-iot-api)

-This is a lightweight node.js based wrapper for the SAP HANA Cloud Platform IoT Services API.
+This is a lightweight node.js based wrapper for the [SAP HANA Cloud Platform IoT Services API](https://help.hana.ondemand.com/iot/frameset.htm?ad829c660e584c329200022332f04d00.html).
-Instead of hasseling with authentication and request configuration, you can use the available methods to communicate with the API.
+Instead of wrangling with authentication and request configuration, you can use the libraries methods to communicate with the API.
-Both services (Remote Device Management Servcie and Message Management Service) have been implemented in their own class.
+Both services (Remote Device Management Servcie and Message Management Service) have been implemented in their own class and own set of methods (see documentation below).

-**Currently work in progress**

-## Installation (when available)
+## Installation

 You can install the module through the public npm registry by running the following command in CLI: